Perspective | At the Kennedy Center, Michelle Dorrance’s tappers pay homage to Ella Fitzgerald and Christmas

 “An Ella’quent Holiday Swing” was the liveliest work on the program, with the greatest full-body expressiveness.
 But the smaller-scale pieces shared its ethos of finding pleasure in simplicity.
 “SOUNDspace,” a 2013 work, was all about rhythm created from the smallest ripples of the legs and feet; the dancers kept their movements restrained within the frame of the body, even as the stage floor sung with complex musical phrases (aided by strategically placed microphones).
 One dancer performed in his socks, striking up a symphony of claps, slaps and the muffled drumming of his hands on his chest.

 Dorrance is continuously experimenting with the art of tap dance in many ways, but what struck me most about this program were the musical experiments.
 Each piece got the music under the dancers’ feet in new ways.
 “Three to One” featured soft, searching compositions by Thom Yorke and Richard D. James.
 Dorrance was flanked by Byron Tittle and Matthew “Megawatt” West, but she was the only one in tap shoes.
 The men were barefoot.
 They all seemed disconnected from one another; there was a dreamlike quality, as if Dorrance’s quiet partners had sprung from her imagination.
-When they walked offstage, she went quiet too.
+When they walked offstage, she went quiet, too.

 “Basses Loaded” was a less successful experiment.
 Musicians on double bass and electric bass joined the dancers, moving around the stage with them; the novelty of seeing those huge double basses leaning against the musicians and pushed around like giant, sleepy toddlers quickly wore off.
 Still, the verve of this company’s freewheeling creativity left a ringing impression.
 More than any group I can think of, these artists revel deeply in the underestimated art of play.